 For anyone interested in boosting their health and wellness, nutrition is super-important.
-(Some would say it has an even bigger role to play than exercise.)
-That said, what we eat also directly affects everything from how we feel, to the state of our skin, making it relevant even if you're more into Big Macs than maca balls.
+(Some would say diet plays a bigger role than exercise.)
+That said, what we eat also affects everything from how we feel, to the state of our skin, making it relevant even if you're more into Big Macs than maca balls.

 Interested in eating yourself beautiful?
 Us too.
-And where better to look for inspo than celebrity diet plans—these are women who make a living from always looking good, after all.
+And where better to look for inspo than celebrity diet plans?
+These are women who make a living from looking good, after all.
 From Lily Aldridge's go-to vegetarian food delivery service and Beyoncé's vegan home cooking, to Gisele Bündchen's now famous nightshade- (and fun-?) free regime, the eating habits of the world's most gorgeous women are equal parts fascinating and inspiring.

-While B famously went vegan in 2013 for 22 days (then went on to co-found 22 Days (a plant-based meal delivery service with her trainer Marco Borges), the singer has since adopted a more balanced approach to nutrition, factoring meat back into her diet.
-That said, the lessons she learned whilst vegan have been in her words "incredible", and we suspect she's stuck by them.
+While B famously went vegan in 2013 for 22 days (then went on to co-found 22 Days, a plant-based delivery service, with trainer Marco Borges), the singer has since adopted a more balanced approach to nutrition, factoring meat back into her diet.
+That said, the lessons she learned while being vegan have been in her words "incredible", and we suspect she's stuck by them.
 Want proof?
-In this informational YouTube video B says: "It's all about balance but absolutely I make better choices [since temporarily adopting a vegan lifestyle]".
+In one YouTube video B says: "It's all about balance but absolutely I make better choices [since temporarily adopting a vegan lifestyle]".
 We're convinced.

 Much has been written about Gisele's diet since the model's personal chef told the world what she and husband Tom Brady eat on the daily.
-(And more importantly what they don't eat, like, ever.)
-On the banned list are plenty of usual suspects like coffee, dairy, sugar, white flour and MSG, but it also includes less-talked foods including nightshades.
-This class of vegetables (think: potatoes, tomatoes and capsicums) is believed by some to be inflammatory due to a chemical they contain called solanine.
+(And more importantly what they don't eat, ever.)
+On the banned list are the usual suspects coffee, dairy, sugar, white flour, and MSG, but it also includes nightshades.
+This class of vegetables is believed by some to be inflammatory due to a chemical called solanine.
 Whatever your thoughts on the health status of these veggies, an anti-inflammatory diet seems to be working for these two exceptionally beautiful humans.